jirkapok/GasPlanner/doc/roadmap.md

   * Add option to define maximum narcotic depth
   * Add option to count oxygen in narcotic gas in narcotic depth calculation
   * Add air breaks
+* UI tweaks
+  * Add max. narc. depth to the Gas label
+  * Add button to apply best mix for selected depth
 * Add help to all variables
 * Add localization
 * Add option to define repetitive dives